QRamadan/MoPrivFair-FairnessAnalysis/README.md

-# Analyzing Individual Fairness based on Software Design Models
+# Model-based Fairness Analysis: A Sub-Framework of the MoPrivFair Methodology

-In this file, we present the artifact used in our paper.
-The submission includes:
+In this file, we present the artifacts that are used in Chapter 4 of my PhD thesis, which provides a Framework for Analysing Individual Fairness based on Software Models.
+Our artifacts include:
 * the *UMLfair profile*.

 * The inputs and the outputs of applying our proposed framework on three case studies namely, the School Management System based on an artificail case study, the Delivery Management System based on the incedent describtion of [Amazon's delivery-free service](https://www.bloomberg.com/graphics/2016-amazon-same-day/), and the Loan Management System based on [business process model](https://link.springer.com/chapter/10.1007/978-3-319-92901-9_19) from an [event log](https://www.win.tue.nl/bpi/doku.php?id=2012:challenge) recording the loan management process of a Dutch financial institute.